 Am I Required to Conduct Background Checks on Volunteers?

 Depending on the state laws and industry requirements that apply to your organization, you may be legally required to perform background checks on volunteers.
 Many states have laws in place that require organizations to conduct background checks on volunteers for activities the state regulates.
 Laws may also specify that volunteer background checks must incorporate specific searches.
 For example, the healthcare industry typically requires criminal history and sex offender registry searches on volunteers that will have direct access to minors or vulnerable adults.

 If your organization is not a regulated entity, your local organization may still operate under the umbrella of a national organization.
 In this situation, it is possible that the national organization has a background check policy that local entities are required to follow.

 If Not Required, Why Do Organizations Conduct Background Checks on Volunteers?

-If an incident involving a volunteer does occur, an organization that performed its due diligence by conducting volunteer background check may be in a better position to prove that it made a good faith effort to avoid such an incident.
+If an incident involving a volunteer does occur, an organization that put a volunteer background check policy in place may be in a better position to prove that it made an effort to avoid such an incident.
 Organizations that incorporate volunteer background checks into their onboarding process minimize the uncertainty in who they are bringing into their organization.